 For some patients, the new hospice house will offer a place where their symptoms can be better managed.
 The hospice house will also provide respite care, giving family caregivers a break from the strain of providing care.
 Samaritan Evergreen Hospice House will not serve patients on a residential or long-term basis; the anticipated average length of stay will be less than a week.

-The construction of the hospice house is being made possible by an ongoing $4.9-million fundraising campaign led by the Albany General Hospital Foundation.
+The construction of the hospice house was made possible by a $4.9-million fundraising campaign led by the Albany General Hospital Foundation.

 From the hospital CEO: How your support makes a difference